 In a nutshell, iterative differentiation schemes for gradient-based HPO rely on the application of automatic differentiation (AD) to the composite map $\valmetric \circ \Phi_T \circ \dots \circ \Phi_1$.
-We briefly survey AD next, and refer the reader to \citep{Griewank08:_evaluat_deriv} for an in-depth account.
+We briefly survey AD next, and refer the reader to the book by \citet{Griewank08:_evaluat_deriv} for an in-depth account.

-\subsection{Automatic differentiation}
+\subsection{Automatic Differentiation}

 Automatic (or algorithmic) differentiation (AD)~\citep{Griewank08:_evaluat_deriv,baydin2017automatic} is the standard tool for computing gradients in deep learning.
-Suppose we have a generic differentiable function $G:\RSet^N\mapsto\RSet^M$ with $(\eta_1,\dots,\eta_M) = G(\xi_1,\dots,\xi_M)$ and we are interested in computing the Jacobian matrix, with entries $\frac{\partial \eta_i}{\partial \xi_j}$.
+Suppose we have a generic differentiable function $G:\mathbb{R}^N\mapsto\mathbb{R}^M$ with $(\eta_1,\dots,\eta_M) = G(\xi_1,\dots,\xi_M)$ and we are interested in computing the Jacobian matrix, with entries $\frac{\partial \eta_i}{\partial \xi_j}$.
 In AD, we begin by describing $G$ as a computational graph $(V,E)$, which is a directed acyclic graph whose nodes $V$ include inputs $\xi_j$, outputs $\eta_i$, and intermediate variables that are computed by applying elementary functions to inputs or other intermediate variables, that can be scalars, vectors or tensors.
-Elementary functions are typically atomic operations such as (tensor) sum, (Hadamard) product, and (elementwise) trascendental functions, whose partial derivatives are readily known.
-Edges $E$ in the graph describe functional dependencies, i.e., they link intermediate variables to the elementary functions they are fed into.
+Elementary functions are typically atomic operations such as (tensor) sum, (Hadamard) product, and (elementwise) transcendental functions, whose partial derivatives are readily known.
+Edges $E$ in the graph describe functional dependencies (i.e., they link intermediate variables to the elementary functions they are fed into).
 Forward propagation, following a topological sort of the graph, allows us to compute $G(\xi_1,\dots,\xi_M)$.
 Two AD strategies are available, forward and reverse mode, which are based on the definition of local derivatives and a message-passing procedure based on the standard chain rule of calculus.